New Amsterdam Singers

 New Amsterdam Singers is an avocational chorus based in New York City which specializes in a cappella and double chorus repertoire and regularly performs contemporary and commissioned works.

-Clara Longstreth has served as music director of the chorus since 1968.
+Clara Longstreth served as music director of the chorus from 1968 until 2025.
+Ben Arendsen started as the music director in the fall of 2025.

 History

 New Amsterdam Singers formed in 1971 from the remains of the Master Institute Chorus.
 Associated with the Bloomingdale House of Music from 1972 to 1978, the chorus became independent in 1978 and operates as a 501(c)(3) non-profit organization under the management of an elected board of directors.
 Noted for its "adventurous" programming and "handsome" performances, the chorus presents three subscriptions concerts per season at venues such as Merkin Hall, Holy Trinity Lutheran Church, Immanuel Lutheran Church and St. Peter's Church at Citicorp.
 The chorus rehearses at Broadway Presbyterian Church on the upper west side of Manhattan.

 In addition to performing lesser-known works by major composers, the chorus has commissioned works by Paul Alan Levi (2011, 2002, 1994), Ronald Perera (2008, 1999), Behzad Ranjbaran (1999), Thomas Beveridge (1987) and Frances Heilbut (1974) and has premiered works by Kirke Mechem, Abbie Betinis, Alex Weiser, Charles Fussell, Matthew Harris, Daniel Pinkham, Michael Dellaira, and Mark Kilstofte, among others.